 Cantucci & Vinsanto

 The restaurant is roaring on around us but we are totally into our meal.

 We are full before we have eaten half of our bistecca alla Fiorentina.
 I told you that a side dish would not be necessary!
 OK, we could have finished the whole lot without a doubt but we still had some visiting to do in the city so we didn’t want to feel like bursting out of our pants.

 We ask the owner (she speaks a little French as well) to wrap it up for us.

 But the hubs’ wandering eye spotted something on the menu it can’t resist: a portion of cantucci almond cookies and a glass of vinsanto (€3,50).

 We pay €68,50 in the end.
-And because we are renting an apartment we can enjoy the other half of the bistecca in the evening and prepare a gorgeous cold steak salad.
+And because we are renting an apartment nearby we can enjoy the other half of our leftover bistecca all Fiorentina in the evening.
+We prepared a gorgeous cold steak salad with it.